OMPSHUNYAYA/Shunyaya-Symbolic-Mathematics-Master-Docs/README.md

 ---

-© The Authors of the Shunyaya Framework and Shunyaya Symbolic Mathematics — advancing transparent, accountable, planetary infrastructure.
+© The Authors of the Shunyaya Framework, Shunyaya Structural Universal Mathematics and Shunyaya Symbolic Mathematics — advancing transparent, accountable, planetary infrastructure.